badd-labs/badd-labs/lab4.4/README.md

 ## Contract Design

-Create at least 3 accounts (one for Bank to collect the deposited amount by buyer and other two for buyer and seller) and mine few ethers, before you deploy the contract.
+Create at least 3 accounts (one for Bank to collect the deposited amount by buyer and other two for buyer and seller) and mine few Ethers, before you deploy the contract.

 You can verify if the variables are updated using functions to get the value of the variable (and can make function as public view - consumes less gas value)